scaldi/scaldi-website/learn.md

 I think in most cases it's the matter of your personal/your teams preference which approach to take.
-Each of them has a trade-off to make, but in many cases the constructor injection approach is the most clean one, even though it requires a little bit more ceremony, so I you recommend you to use it.
+Each of them has a trade-off to make, but in many cases the constructor injection approach is the most clean one, even though it requires a little bit more ceremony, so I recommend you to use it.
 But every application is different, so you need to decide it for yourself, taking you team and the nature of the project into the consideration.

 ## Conditions